 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.

 Now that we have a sense of the total estimated costs for Seattle Pacific University students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

 The average amount of financial aid received by a full-time first year student with demonstrated need at Seattle Pacific University was $35,463 in 2023.
 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Seattle Pacific University seem more manageable.

 What will attending Seattle Pacific University really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
 You can find the Seattle Pacific University's net cost calculator on their website.